 During the first three weeks of February, we hosted a webinar series called “Improving Product Design with Onshape and SimScale.”
-The emphasis was to show how cloud-based solutions for CAD (Onshape) and CAE/Simulation (SimScale) can be used in a single streamlined workflow to help engineers, designers, students, and hobbyists develop great products—as well as demonstrate how this can be done more efficiently and cost-effectively than on-premises software allows.
+The idea was to show how cloud-based solutions for CAD (Onshape) and CAE (SimScale) can be used in a single streamlined workflow to help engineers, designers, students, and hobbyists develop great products—as well as demonstrate how this can be done more efficiently and cost-effectively than on-premises software allows.

-For those who missed the webinar series, fear not, the video recordings are available for you to view at your convenience on our YouTube channel.
+For those who missed the webinar series, fear not—the video recordings are available at your convenience on the SimScale YouTube channel.

 Improving Product Design: Session 1

-During the first session, the computer-aided engineering (CAE) loop was introduced – demonstrating how CAD and simulation can be used during the early stages of product development before making the first physical prototype.
-A CAD model of a printed circuit board (PCB) was then imported into SimScale using the SimScale Connector App, meshed, and a frequency analysis was done.
+During the first session, the computer-aided engineering (CAE) loop was introduced—which demonstrated how CAD and simulation can be used in the early stages of product development, long before building the first physical prototype.
+A CAD model of a printed circuit board was then imported into SimScale using the SimScale Connector App, meshed, and frequency analysis was completed.
 The modal results are presented below.

 Improving Product Design: Session 2

 In the second session, modifications to the previous CAD geometry were made to make the contacts more suitable for thermal analysis.

 In the third session, the two-step conjugate heat transfer procedure was carried out to determine the heat flow within the box.